YedaAnna/9gag/README.md

 The script will also rename the images to match the title of the image post

 If you want to download the images from another section just change the 'base_link' in main script

+Any improvements, suggestions are most welcome

+P.S Script is working as of January 2015